KDE/documentation-docs-kdenlive-org/user_interface/menu.rst

 * :ref:`settings_menu`

-.. note:: In order to optimize screen space you can turn off the menu bar in :menuselection:`Settings --> Show Menubar` or by hitting :kbd:`Ctrl+M`.
+.. tip:: In order to optimize screen space you can turn off the menu bar in :menuselection:`Settings --> Show Menubar` or by hitting :kbd:`Ctrl+M`.
 This will add a hamburger menu (|application-menu|) to the main toolbar containing the menus.